-<INFO name="SERVICE_PROTOCOL" value="2.0">SIAV2</INFO>
+<INFO name="SERVICE PROTOCOL" value="2.0">SIAV2</INFO>

-Additional INFOs may be provided.
-The recommend way to include the input parameters that were used to generate the results is through additional INFO elements: with each such INFO element, the name attribute should be the name of the input parameter prepended with the string, "INPUT:" The value attribute should contain the value of the parameter provided.
+Additional INFO elements may be provided.
+The recommended way to include the input parameters that were used to generate the query results is through additional INFO elements: with each such INFO element, the name attribute should be the name of the input parameter preceded by the string "INPUT:".
+The value attribute should contain the value of the parameter provided, as in the following example:

-'''

 Example:

 <INFO name="INPUT:POS" value="183.25667,-13.4456"/>

-'''

-In the query response table each row represents a different physical or virtual dataset which is potentially available to the client.
-Table FIELD elements enumerate the image metadata encoded in the columns of the table and which describe each ; if all datasets share the same value for a metadatum, it can be represented as a PARAM.
+In the query response table each row represents a different physical or virtual dataset potentially available to the client.
+FIELD elements corresponding to table columns describe each element of dataset metadata returned.
+If a FIELD has the same value for all table rows then it may be represented as a PARAM instead of a FIELD.
 The VOTable GROUP construct is used to associate related groups of fields.
-The next section describes the details for describing the image metadata.

-3.1.5 Query Response Metadata
+3.2.2 Query Response Metadata